Juanjopalma/Front_technical_test/README.md

 4. Start the application:
    - npm run dev

-5. Control + click on the terminal message like this:
+5. Control + click on the terminal message like this (the port may be different):
    - Local:   http://localhost:5173/